stupergenius/Bens-Log/entries/using_swift_to_make_command_line_scripts_part_2.md

 As we can see, this is very similar to our previous `options.swift` script.
 The main differences are that we're capturing the `--interval` parameter when given, and returning it from an optional wrapped function.
 In this way we've encapsulated the argument parsing logic into its own unit, so we can focus on implementing our other features.

-First though, let's take some time to conver the `interval` option string given to us from OptionKit and convert it into an `enum` to make it a little easier to work with.
+First though, let's take some time to convert the `interval` option string given to us from OptionKit and convert it into a Swift `enum` to make it a little easier to work with.
 We'll write some simple code here to accomplish this:

 ```swift
 enum IntervalType: String {